dps923/winter2020/notes/core-data-multi-entities.md

 let employees = c.employees as Set<Employee>
 ```

-Now we can do some tasks with this typed set, but it still isn't useful to us.
+Now we can do some tasks with this typed set, but it still isn't very useful to us.
 We recommend that it be transformed into a sorted array:

 ```swift
 let employees = c.employees?.sortedArray(using: [NSSortDescriptor(key: "name", ascending: true)]) as?
 [Employee]